 This means that Whey Prime is made up of 80% of protein, which is a good value.

-Regarding carbohydrates and fats, there is not much to say, since they are within what is considered normal in this type of supplements.
+Regarding carbohydrates and fats, there is not much to say, as they are within what is considered normal in this type of supplements.

-However, although these values look promising, let's look in more detail at the quality of this protein.
+However, although these values seem promising, let's analyze the quality of this protein in more detail.

 In other words, it's time to take a look at the aminogram.

-This is the aminogram of Whey Prime and this is where this supplement starts to lose (many) points.
+This is the Whey Prime aminogram and this is where this supplement starts to lose (a lot of) points.

-We know that BCAA's they are the most important amino acids for muscle growth, and Prozis knows it too, so we highlight their addition to this product.
+We know that the BCAA's They are the most important amino acids for muscle growth, and Prozis also knows this, which is why they are highlighted in this product.